 Line 2 – Business name

 If you have a legal entity, this is where you put its name.
-Otherwise, leave it blank.
+Otherwise, please leave it blank.

 Line 3 – Federal tax classification